The Hound at the Middelheim Museum

 myminifactory

-Toni Stadler was the son of the landscape painter Anton Stadler and student of August Gaul in Berlin.
-From 1906 he studied at the School of Applied Arts in Munich and from 1909 at the Academy of Fine Arts, Munich.
-His teachers were Hermann Hahn and from 1927 in Paris in Aristide Maillol.
-From 1914 to 1918 he was drafted into military service.
-Stadler was in 1925 with Hedda von Kaulbach, the daughter of the painter Friedrich August von Kaulbach, and after 40 years married to the artist Priska von Martin.
-During his stay in Florence in 1938, he met Hans Purrmann to which an intense friendship was born.
-On July 16, 1939 - during the celebrations of the "Day of German Art" and the opening of the Great German Art Exhibition in Munich -.
-Was awarded to him by Adolf Hitler the title of a professor who was not connected to any office or income, In 1942 he was awarded a full professorship at the Städel School in Frankfurt am Main.
-From 1946 to 1958 he was professor at the Academy of Fine Arts in Munich and in 1953 he was appointed there as Vice-President.
-Toni Stadler took part in documenta 1 (1955), Documenta II (1959) and documenta III in 1964 in Kassel.
-(Credit; Wikipedia) This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Toni Stadler was a son of landscape painter Anton Stadler and a student of August Gaul in Berlin.
+From 1906 he studied at the School of Applied Arts in Munich, and from 1909 at the Academy of Fine Arts, Munich.
+His teachers were Hermann Hahn and, starting in 1927, Aristide Maillol in Paris.
+Between 1914 and 1918, Toni Stadler served in the military.
+In 1925 he married Hedda von Kaulbach, daughter of painter Friedrich August von Kaulbach, after a 40-year relationship with Priska von Martin, an artist.
+During his stay in Florence in 1938, Toni Stadler met Hans Purrmann and formed an intense friendship.
+On July 16, 1939, during the celebrations of the "Day of German Art" and the opening of the Great German Art Exhibition in Munich, Adolf Hitler awarded him a professor title not connected to any office or income.
+In 1942 he received a full professorship at the Städel School in Frankfurt am Main.
+From 1946 to 1958 Toni Stadler was a professor at the Academy of Fine Arts in Munich and in 1953 became Vice-President there.
+He took part in documenta I (1955), Documenta II (1959) and documenta III in 1964 in Kassel.
+This object is part of "Scan The World".
+Scan the World is a non-profit initiative introduced by MyMiniFactory, which creates a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the world for public access free.
+Scan the World is an open-source community effort; if you have interesting items nearby and want to contribute, email stw@myminifactory.com to learn how you can help.

 Download Model from myminifactory